Amapá Biodiversity Corridor (Brazil)

-The Amapá Biodiversity Corridor is an ecological corridor in the state of Amapá, Brazil.
-An ecological corridor in Brazil is a collection of natural or semi-natural areas that link protected areas and allow gene flow between them.
+The Amapá Biodiversity Corridor is an ecological corridor in Amapá, Brazil, that links with protected areas in Pará state and other Guiana Shield countries.
+The ecological corridor is a collection of natural or semi-natural sites that link protected areas and allow gene flow between them.

 Amapá Biodiversity Corridor

-The Amapá Biodiversity Corridor is an ecological corridor in the state of Amapá, Brazil.
-It provides a degree of integrated management for conservation units and other areas covering 10,476,117 ha (25,887,000 acres), or 72% of the state.
+The Amapá Biodiversity Corridor is an ecological corridor in Amapá, Brazil.
+It provides integrated management for conservation units and other areas covering 10,476,117 ha (25,887,000 acres), or 72% of the state.

 An ecological corridor in Brazil is a collection of natural or semi-natural areas that link protected areas and allow gene flow between them.
-The Biodiversity Corridor links protected areas in Amapá to protected areas in Pará and in other Guiana Shield countries.
+For example, the Biodiversity Corridor links protected areas in Amapá to protected areas in Pará and other Guiana Shield countries.

 The Guiana Shield and the state of Amapá have great biodiversity.
 More than 180 mammal species have been identified in the protected areas, including the jaguar, giant otter, red-handed howler, giant anteater and Amazonian manatee.